sjeandeaux/github-cmd-go/README.md

 ## git-latest

-The tool get the latest version in as tag if not found 0.0.0.
+The tool gets the latest version in as tag if not found 0.0.0.

 ## incrementor

-The tool increments the verison.
+The tool increments the verson.

 ## associator